swati-e/localrepo/README.md

-#This is my loacl repo
+#This is my local repo
+Author - Swati Ekhande